 Our digitally printed Djibouti flags are made to a high quality, durable knitted polyester.
 Produced to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All flags now come with Free Delivery for even better value.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Care & Advice

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.

 You will be taken to our online shop

 |Design||A two colour horizontal strips of light blue and light green with a white triangle at the hoist with a red star in the centre.|

 |Colours||Pantone - Blue 292c, Green 361c, Red 179c|

 PMS - Blue - 292, Green 361, Red 032